-No Pets on Campus
+No Pets on Campus/Emotional Service Animals (ESA)

 - a.
-Pets are NOT allowed on campus.
-The only exception to this is fish in a well-maintained aquarium and animals approved through the Emotional Service Animal process.
+Pets are NOT allowed in campus dormitories.
+The only exception to this is fish in a wellmaintained aquarium and animals approved through the Emotional Service Animal process.
 This requires an ongoing and documented relationship and recommendation of a licensed mental health professional.
 Those seeking approval to bring an ESA animal will also be scheduled for appointments in the Campus Counseling Center for well-being check-ups.
-ESA paperwork is available in the Student Services Office. - b.
+ESA paperwork is available on the KCU website and in the Student Services Office.
+ESA applications must be completed and submitted as instructed.
+ESA animals are housed only in Waters and Dale Hall. - b.
 The discovery of unauthorized pets kept on campus will result in the full or partial loss of the student(s) housing deposit, regardless of any damage to the facility.